chrisbrasington/nextfest/README.md

 # Fall of Porcupine
 Inspired from `Night in the Woods`, you are a new doctor at an understaffed hospital in an unfamiliar town called Porcupine.
 Exhausted and mostly not seeing the good side of most people, you do what you can day-by-day to take care of your patients and survive yourself.

-This feels like a substaintial must-play game for its story.
+This feels like a substantial must-play game for its story.
 Perhaps eye-opening to the state of health care workers.
 This is "running ragged" the story - beauty and depression and hope all at once in the mundane.
 Apprechiation in normalcy.

 And I won't spoil, but the end of the demo is rather.. eventful.